Iodine clock reaction: Iodate variation

-When the bisulfite is fully consumed, the iodine will survive (i.e., no reduction by the bisulfite) to form the dark blue complex with starch.
+When the bisulfite is fully consumed, the iodine will survive (meaning that it is no longer reduced by the bisulfite) to form the dark blue complex with starch.

 Persulfate variation

+Video of iodine clock reaction persulfate variation is courtesy of Sam Snook.

 This clock reaction uses sodium, potassium or ammonium persulfate to oxidize iodide ions to iodine.
 Sodium thiosulfate is used to reduce iodine back to iodide before the iodine can complex with the starch to form the characteristic blue-black color.